UAlbertaALTLab/morphodict-backend/README.md

 Returns a JSON object.

+This is the endpoint you use for the first search results page on the frontend.

 #### rw_index
 Accessed by typing the following: `api.itwewina.altlab.dev/api/search/?rw_index=<index>` where <index> is a string of numbers, such as `1.2.2` or `1.6`.
 Returns